Pakistan, India trade parodies before Cup clash

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: An advertisement parodying an Indian air force pilot who was briefly captured by Pakistan earlier this year has gone viral ahead of a highly-anticipated World Cup clash between the two cricket-mad nations.
+ISLAMABAD: A video parodying an Indian air force pilot who was briefly captured by arch-rival Pakistan earlier this year has gone viral ahead of a highly-anticipated World Cup clash between the two cricket-mad nations.

 Most received the pilot video with good humour, however.
 “Let them keep the ‘chai ka cup’ only, we’ll get the World Cup,” tweeted Indian fan Mainak Mitra.
 The latest videos follow a history of cheeky advertisements released in both India and Pakistan around big matches.

-During the 2015 World Cup an Indian sports channel ran a famous “Moka Moka (Opportunity)” advertisement which mocked Pakistani fans for their team’s repeated losses to India at the World Cup.
-In 2017, when Pakistan dramatically beat India in the final of the ICC Champions Trophy, another video showed Pakistanis handing tissues to Indian fans.

-Some find the hype exasperating.
-“It’s only cricket for God sake,” tweeted Indian tennis star Sania Mirza, who is married to Pakistani cricketer Shoaib Malik, after the most recent video.
-Pakistan are currently in eighth position at the World Cup in England, where the final will be played July 14.
-India are third.

-ISLAMABAD: An advertisement parodying an Indian air force pilot who was briefly captured by Pakistan earlier this year has gone viral ahead of a highly-anticipated World Cup clash between the two cricket-mad nations.
+ISLAMABAD: A video parodying an Indian air force pilot who was briefly captured by arch-rival Pakistan earlier this year has gone viral ahead of a highly-anticipated World Cup clash between the two cricket-mad nations.

 Most received the pilot video with good humour, however.
 “Let them keep the ‘chai ka cup’ only, we’ll get the World Cup,” tweeted Indian fan Mainak Mitra.
 The latest videos follow a history of cheeky advertisements released in both India and Pakistan around big matches.